Leci37/LLM-Financial-Chatbot-Spanish-Training-and-Development-from-Raw-PDFs/README.md

     - Structured Tables: titles and organized data.

 ## **Example Questions Answered**
+the answers to these questions are found inside the .pdf in various formats such as tables
 1. **Transfers outside the Euro Zone:**
    - ¿Puedes calcularme las comisiones para una transferencia fuera de la Zona €, de 10.000€ con las comisiones a cargo del socio?
    _- Can you calculate the fees for a transfer outside the Euro Zone of €10,000 with the fees borne by the partner?_